timmyventura/PyCo/readme.md

 ## Common information:

-By now script has been tested on cisco devices, managed by next os: ios-xr, ios, nxos.
+Script has been tested on cisco devices, managed by next os: ios-xr, ios, nxos by now.
 Script has been written in python 2.7

 Script consists of the next parts: